vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 `logMutex` existed because bring-up logged the device line under the lock, and L16 in `linux_tests.md` showed that deadlocks a log handler that re-enters the core on the same thread.
 The device line and the failure warning are logged after the guard now, and the expected list has six edges.
-The edge is not gone entirely: the log bridge is installed before `VSVulkanDevice::create` runs under the lock, so what `create` reports itself -- a validation layer requested but missing, a debug messenger that could not be created, and every validation or driver message raised during creation -- still reaches `logMutex` under `vulkanDeviceLock`.
+Since 2026-09-25 that holds with validation on as well.
+The core installs no log callback on its device, so the debug messenger writes validation and driver messages to stderr from wherever the driver raises them, and the two warnings `create` raises itself -- a validation layer requested but missing, a debug messenger that could not be created -- are handed back and logged after the guard like the device line.
+Before that, everything `create` reported reached `logMutex` under `vulkanDeviceLock`, so a run with validation on recorded the seventh edge;
-With validation off `create` reports nothing, which is why the runs saw six; a run with validation on records the seventh.
+measured on Windows with the layer hidden, the missing-layer warning did, and a Python handler that read the device info from it failed fast on the recursive lock (L16).
 Re-measured 2026-09-23 on Windows, on both GPUs and in every queue layout, with `handOffLock` added: the same six edges, and nothing held at any boundary.
 It is worth keeping alongside ThreadSanitizer rather than instead of it -- TSan reports a pair only once it has seen it taken in both orders, so it needs the bad interleaving to occur, while this records every edge the first time it happens and so catches a newly added one whether or not anything ever inverts it.

-What remains of `vulkanDeviceLock` before `logMutex` costs nothing inside the core and is written down for what it means outside it: `logMessage` dispatches to handlers, and the Python handler takes the GIL, so a lock held across a log call is one a Python binding may not block on while holding the GIL.
-That reversal on this very lock once froze the whole interpreter, which is why the Vulkan bindings in `vapoursynth.pyx` release the GIL around every call that can reach device creation.
+Nothing in the core logs while holding any other lock in this table, and that is written down for what it means outside the core: `logMessage` dispatches to handlers, and the Python handler takes the GIL, so a lock held across a log call is one a Python binding may not block on while holding the GIL.
+That reversal on `vulkanDeviceLock` once froze the whole interpreter.
+It is also why the debug messenger writes to stderr rather than the log: it runs inside driver calls, under whichever of these locks the caller holds.
+The Vulkan bindings in `vapoursynth.pyx` still release the GIL around device creation, for latency now rather than to avoid a deadlock.

 The queue lock is a leaf and has to stay one (I28), because it is the one lock in this table a plugin holds: `lockVulkanQueue` hands it out for raw submissions. `detachCompleted` used to take